The overall appeal and feel of your kitchen heavily rely on the style and theme of your kitchen cabinets.

 61. Put the Dishes Away

 This built-in drying rack inside a cabinet above the kitchen sink is such a clever idea.
 It makes it easier to place dishes where they belong.
-This over sink solution is more aesthetically pleasing compared to drying your dishes on the countertop by the sink.
+This over-sink solution is more aesthetically pleasing compared to drying your dishes on the countertop by the sink.

-We hope our collection of kitchen cabinet ideas gave you some insight on how you would like your kitchen to look like.
+We hope our collection of kitchen cabinet ideas gave you some insight into how you would like your kitchen to look like.
 As they say, the kitchen is the heart of the home, so make sure that your design choices exude happiness, peace, and of course, a sense of your personality.

 What’s your favorite kitchen design idea?
 Let us know in the comments below.